zhaohappy/libmedia/site/docs/guide/quick-start.en-US.md

 :::

 > vite uses esbuild to compile ts by default, but esbuild does not support transformers, so you need to use tsc to compile modules that use libmedia API.
-You can aggregate the parts that need to be compiled with transformer through reasonable module design, and configure these parts to be compiled with tsc, and the other parts to be compiled with esbuild.
-(Theoretically, it should be feasible, but I don't have a deep understanding of vite and don't know how to configure it.
-Of course, the easiest way is to use tsc to compile everything)
+You can control which files are compiled by the typescript plugin using the transformer by setting the src configuration in the typescript plugin's tsconfig.
+It is recommended to put related files in a directory.

 ## Webpack Plugin